kgjerde/corporaexplorer/README.md

 separately or together by adding them to the end of a search pattern (with no space between):

-1. The “treshold argument” has the syntax `--treshold` and determines the minimum number of search hits a day/document should contain in order to be coloured in the corpus
+1. The ‘treshold argument’ has the syntax `--treshold` and determines the minimum number of search hits a day/document should contain in order to be coloured in the corpus
 map: